Looking for restaurants near the Metropolitan Museum of Art?

 Blake Lane — Nice low-key spot for breakfast, brunch, lunch, and drinks.
 Good value, the pancakes are amazing and suuuuper fluffy.

-The Mark — Modern, upscale, sophisticated restaurant owned by Jean Georges.
+The Mark — Modern, upscale, sophisticated restaurant near the Met owned by Jean Georges.
 Lots of quality options to choose from: burgers, pizza, seafood, you name it.

 Lady M Cake Boutique — Fancy, decadent desserts for your sweet tooth.
 Crepes, cake, cupcakes, tea, cappuccino with sit-down service.
 Time to indulge.